 What you've just done is jaywalked — crossed the street somewhere other than at an intersection or crosswalk.
 And it's probably illegal.
 But why?

 Mostly it has to do with pedestrian safety in general.
-And it makes sense, considering National Highway Traffic Safety Administration (NHTSA) data shows a total of 6,283 pedestrian deaths in 2018, a 3 percent increase from 2017.
+And it makes sense, considering National Highway Traffic Safety Administration (NHTSA) data shows a total of 6,205 pedestrian deaths in 2019.

 Furthermore, while pedestrians represent only 3 percent of those involved in traffic incidents, they account for 14 percent of traffic deaths.
 Even though 70 percent of pedestrian fatalities are from accidents outside of intersections, many are at intersections and crosswalks where pedestrian crossings are concentrated.